GrupoDiana/BRT-Documentation/docs/library/listener-models/hrtf-models/listener-acoustic-model-hrtf.md

 Finally, the model mixes all channels, left and right separately, to give a single output per ear.

 The convolutions are performed in the frequency domain using the uniformly partitioned convolution algorithm.
 Filtering is performed in the time domain.
 The HRTF service module is responsible for providing the impulse responses in each frame.
 While the SOS filter module is in charge of providing the filters coefficients.
-Both classes must have been previously configured, read more in the services section (:warning:URL).
+Both classes must have been previously configured, read more in the [services modules section](../../service-modules/index.md).

 ## Architecture